HomeTallyPrimeIndia Compliance & TaxationFinancial Statements for NCE - FAQ

 However, the ledger balances for Opening and Closing Stocks will still be included as part of the Trial Balance values

-Data Mapping in the Excel Template
+Map Data in the Excel Template

 Yes, you can.
 Simply click the Clear Data button located on the Basic Info sheet to clear data, mapping from all the worksheets and saved mapping as well.